rusS-hi03/Elevate-labs/README.md

 this is the images when command used was nmap -p 1-65535 -T4 -A -v 192.168.1.0/24
 <img width="1919" height="1062" alt="image" src="https://github.com/user-attachments/assets/0db1fd2c-a397-47b0-9adc-4a5bd7e2a210" />
 <img width="1916" height="1050" alt="image" src="https://github.com/user-attachments/assets/fa4654d3-6cb3-4d06-b701-e9fad0547900" />

+Task2
+I began by checking the sender’s display name and email address.
+In many phishing attempts, the sender’s name appears trustworthy, but the actual email domain is suspicious or fake.
+I looked for:

+Mismatched names and email addresses

+Typos or unusual domains

+Use of free or unofficial domains

+This helps identify spoofed senders — where attackers pretend to be legitimate companies.

+Many phishing emails use urgency or threats to pressure the recipient into acting quickly.
+I analyzed the tone of the message for:

+Phrases like “your account will be locked,” “immediate action required,” or “complete your profile now”

+Attempts to create fear of missing out on a job or opportunity

+Such emotional triggers are common tactics used by attackers.